Diabetes Hands Foundation: Online Communities

-TuDiabetes (in English) and EsTuDiabetes (in Spanish) are social networks for people touched by diabetes.
+The Spanish language web site EsTuDiabetes, shut down in 2020 and a corresponding English language web site TuDiabetes were social networks for people touched by diabetes.
 The sites were established in 2007 as the first social networks for people with diabetes and their families.
 TuDiabetes and EsTuDiabetes have more than 65,000 registered members and are visited by over 200,000 people per month.
 Initially built on the Ning platform, both nonprofit online communities were moved to the Discourse platform in 2015 to continue helping patients live with diabetes without feeling alone.

 Between 2010 and 2013, Diabetes Hands Foundation partnered with Children's Hospital Boston to develop TuAnalyze (in English) and EsTuAnalisis (in Spanish), two diabetes data collection, mapping, and surveying applications.
 Members of the online communities could submit their hemoglobin A1C data to be aggregated and displayed on maps.
 The project's goal was to rapidly survey and better understand populations of people with diabetes through data donations.
 A research paper detailing the first lessons learned in connection with TuAnalyze was published in the Public Library of Science in 2011, and many other survey results have been published by the Boston research team.